kutaslab/merp2tbl/README.md

 # merp2tbl

-convert verbose merp output to tab-separated text or YAML
+Convert verbose merp output to tab-separated text or YAML

 This output formatter requires the executable compiled C program merp to be installed.